Alaska Saver Fare in 2026: Carry-On Included, Points Earning

 Domestic First with recliner seat (some lie-flat on transcon), 2 free checked bags, free upgrades for MVP Gold/100K, complimentary meal + beverage.
 Typical $200-800 over Main.

-Alaska's loyalty program.
+Alaska and Hawaiian's unified loyalty program (replaced Mileage Plan in 2026; miles are now points).
 Oneworld member since 2021 (American, BA, Cathay, JAL, Qatar, Iberia, Finnair partners for earning + redemption); Sept 2024 Hawaiian merger added Hawaiian's routes and network.

 Bank of America Alaska co-brand. $95 annual fee.
 Free first checked bag for cardholder + 6 companions on same booking.
 Companion Fare $99 + $23.60 taxes (best US co-brand companion benefit).

-Alaska's mid-elite tier.
-Requires 40 qualifying segments OR 40K elite-qualifying miles per year.
-Free 2 checked bags + Premium Class space-available + 50% bonus Mileage Plan earning + OneWorld Sapphire.
+Alaska's mid-elite Atmos Rewards tier.
+Requires 40 qualifying segments OR 40K status points per year.
+Free 2 checked bags + Premium Class space-available + 50% bonus Atmos Rewards earning + Oneworld Sapphire.

 Frequently Asked Questions